singlestore-labs/singlestore-fivetran-destination/docs/overview.md

 [SingleStore](https://www.singlestore.com/) is a distributed, cloud-native database that can handle transactional and analytical workloads with a unified engine.
 It provides real-time analytics, transactions, and streaming capabilities, enabling users to handle diverse workloads on a single platform.

-You can use Fivetran, to ingest data from various sources into SingleStore for unified analytics and insights.
+You can use Fivetran to ingest data from various sources into SingleStore for unified analytics and insights.

 > NOTE: This destination is [partner-built](/docs/partner-built-program).
 For any questions related to SingleStore destination and its documentation, contact SingleStore by raising an issue in the [SingleStore Fivetran Destination](https://github.com/singlestore-labs/singlestore-fivetran-destination) GitHub repository.